Christmas Ornaments for Different Breed Dog Lovers

-I never got to see him in hunting form but from what we were told, he did a great job!
+I never got to see him in hunting form but from what we were told he did a great job!
 My aunt and uncle would track anything they had shot no matter how long it took to find.
-Bear was undoubtedly a great help when they were searching for a downed duck or other type of prey.
+Bear was undoubtedly a great help when they were searching for a downed duck or other type of animal.

 These loving dogs are similar in personality to the Black Labradors except in coloration and the length of their hair.

-We once had a mixed breed who had a good part of Golden Retriever in him and he was an absolute sweetie!
+We once had a mixed breed who had a good part of Golden Retriever in him and he was an absolute sweetie.
+He loved everybody!

 In my youth my family had a Cocker Spaniel dog named Rusty.
 The name was appropriate because of his coloration.

-We inherited little Skippy, a cute little blond Pomeranian dog and he keeps us entertained with his endearing ways each and every day.
+We inherited little Skippy a cute little blond Pomeranian dog.
+He keeps us entertained with his endearing ways each and every day.
 You can read about him by clicking on the highlighted word Skippy.